 Clear out debris

 Once the cistern is completely drained, you can clear the tank of debris.
-This is perhaps the most important tip for cleaning cistern tanks, as any residual sediments will contaminate the water held within the tank.
+This is perhaps the most important tip for learning how to clean a cistern tank, as any residual sediments will contaminate the water held within the tank.
 Depending on your cistern’s size, this may involve climbing inside the tank.
 Be aware that it is possible for gases to become trapped inside the tank and the oxygen level may be a bit lower inside.
 As such, it’s recommended that work inside the tank is done by skilled professionals who possess a confined space certification.

 Clean walls and basin

 Cleaning an industrial cistern tank is no easy task and will often require some hard work.
-Using a stiff brush, a cleaning solution mixture, and a touch of elbow grease, you should be able to thoroughly clean the tank and remove any built-up sediment or contaminants.
+With a stiff brush, a cleaning solution mixture, and a touch of elbow grease, you should be thoroughly cleaning cistern tanks to remove any built-up sediment or contaminants with ease.
 The cleaning solution can be purchased or concocted using various common household items.
 Mix one cup of liquid bleach with ten gallons of water to create the cleaning solution.
 Bear in mind that bleach can be harmful even when diluted and should be used with caution.
 Be sure that your cistern has an air hole for ventilation.
 This will decrease the build-up of bleach fumes, which can harm both the cistern and you.

 Rinse, drain, and refill